Campaign Themes

 Climate change is a health emergency, too!

-This year’s Emergency Medicine Day campaign highlights the impact of climate change on Emergency Medicine teams and people.
-The powerfull and moving testimonies from our colleagues and patients have highlighted the urgent need for action to bring this issue to everyone’s attention.
+The 2024 Emergency Medicine Day campaign highlighted the impact of climate change on Emergency Medicine teams and people.
+The powerful and moving testimonies from our colleagues and patients highlighted the urgent need for action to bring this issue to everyone’s attention.

 Climate change is humanity’s biggest health threat currently, according to the World Health Organization (WHO).
 “Climate change is impacting people’s health in a myriad of ways, including: Leading to death and illness from increasingly frequent extreme weather events, such as heatwaves, storms and floods, disruption of food systems, fires, an increase in zoonoses and food-, water- and vector-borne diseases, and mental health issues.